ElijahRomer/Elijahs-Fullstack-Portfolio/README.md

 * Clicking on either my name in the top left, or the bio button on the right side, will take you to the main Biography page (same as the landing page).
 * Clicking on the "Work" button will take you to the work page where you can view descriptions, screenshots, and links to my relevant work.
 * Clicking on the "Resume" button will take you to a page with an embedded PDF of my resume that can be viewed right there, as well as a link to download a PDF file of the resume.
-* Clicking on the "Contact" button will take you back to the bio page, but scroll down to the contact information section.
+* Clicking on the "Contact" button will take you to the contact page, which displays all of my relevant contact information as well as a fully functional form to email me directly from the website.

 There are also "Scroll to top" buttons on each page for ease of navigation.